Inconel Alloy 625 | Austral Wright

 Chemical plant, bellows, submerged marine components, weld overlays, power station scrubber systems, general corrosion applications for aggressive environments, combustion and ducting systems, fuel nozzles, after burners, aerospace components.

 Inconel 625 is a nickel chromium molybdenum solid solution strengthened high strength alloy, which retains strength to high temperatures.
 It is used from cryogenic temperatures to 980°C. Fatigue strength is outstanding, particularly as the bellows grade, Inconel 625LCF, where carbon, silicon and nitrogen are controlled to low levels.
 The alloys have good oxidation resistance and resist corrosion by many corrosive media.
-When exposed to high temperature for long periods, Inconel 625 will age harden due to the niobium, titanium and aluminium additions.
+When exposed to high temperatures for long periods, Inconel 625 will age harden due to the niobium, titanium and aluminium additions.
 When aged there is an increase in strength and some loss of ductility and toughness.

 Austral Wright Metals can supply Inconel 625 as plate, sheet and strip, rod and bar, seamless and welded tube and pipe, welding fittings, forgings and forging billet.
 Inconel 625LCF is available as annealed sheet and strip from 0.13 mm to 2.54 mm thick, up to 1219 mm wide.